What cabinet and speakers are best suited for my amplifier?

 - Celestion 25 Watt Reissue "Greenback" (16 ohm only) - The 25 Watt Reissue "Greenback" is voiced with additional broad mid-range attack and restrained top-end to give a forward, punchy attitude to chords and a searing lead tone without fizz.
 With its well-controlled low-end it can be used singly in low-powered amps, or in multiples for high-power rock heads.
 It's an ideal speaker to bring drive and definition to modern high-gain amps.

-- Fillmore™ FM-75 - (a proprietary, US made speaker) - currently only in use in our Recto®-Verb™ 25 Combo, the FM-75 is the culmination of a nine-year effort involving more than 500 custom prototypes with the intent of capturing the magic of our Golden Reference speakers that date back to the peak of the hand-built British era.
+- Fillmore™ FM-75 - (No longer available but mentioned as a reference for cabs already in circulation) - a proprietary, US-made speaker that was used in our Recto®-Verb™ 25 Combo, the FM-75 is the culmination of a nine-year effort involving more than 500 custom prototypes with the intent of capturing the magic of our Golden Reference speakers that date back to the peak of the hand-built British era.
 Our FM-75 is a vintage-voiced speaker providing slightly lower lows, more punch, and a more balanced, less-scooped mid-range.
 Best of all, the highs have a vocal quality with harmonics that don't "separate" from the fundamental tones, eliminating that thin mosquito buzz of today's offshore speakers in high-gain applications.

 Please visit mesaboogie.com to learn more about each of the cabinets offered within all of our cabinet design families.